selkie-cryptography/sqisign-selkie/README.md

 The algorithm identifier is `SQIsign_248` (the torsion exponent f=248, from which all parameters derive).
 Vectors use the C2SP/wycheproof JSON schema and are designed to be consumed by any SQIsign implementation.

-We intend to upstream these to the C2SP/wycheproof project once independently-generated valid vectors are available (Phase 2, via Sage).
+We intend to upstream these to the C2SP/wycheproof project once we have independently-generated valid vectors (via Sage, rather than sourced from the C reference KAT file).

 ```sh
 cargo test --test wycheproof    # run all test vectors
 ```

-# Safety
+## Safety

 The `sqisign-selkie` types are designed to make illegal states unrepresentable.
 For example, any instance of a `ProjectiveXOnlyPoint`